 Drooling is a normal process during infancy and toddler stages, as tooth eruption causes increased saliva production.
 This excess saliva can be difficult for the baby/toddler to manage, and so it may spill out of the mouth.
 Past this normal stage, however, drooling can become a social and developmental problem.

-Before beginning any drooling remediation program, there are many factors that need to be taken into consideration, including the individual’s cognitive status, dental issues, awareness, muscle tone of the lips, tongue, and jaw, oral sensitivity, etc. These factors are addressed below:
+Before beginning any drooling remediation program, there are many factors that need to be taken into consideration, including the individual’s cognition, dental issues, awareness, muscle tone of the lips, tongue, and jaw, oral sensitivity, etc. These factors are addressed below:

 • Are there any medical issues present?
 An ENT should be able to examine the individual for enlarged tonsils, adenoids, sinuses, and/or salivary glands, which may be contributing to the drooling.